-Prof. Lin received the B.S. degree in Electrophysics from National Chiao Tung University (NCTU), Hsinchu, Taiwan, R.O.C., in 1987, and the M.S. and Ph.D. degrees in Electrical Engineering from the University of California at Los Angeles (UCLA), in 1991 and 1994, respectively.
+Jenshan Lin (S’91–M’94–SM’00–F’10) is a professor at University of Florida.
+He received his B.S. degree in Electrophysics from National Chiao Tung University (NCTU) in Hsinchu, Taiwan, in 1987, and the M.S. and Ph.D. degrees in Electrical Engineering from the University of California at Los Angeles (UCLA), in 1991 and 1994, respectively.
 In 1994, he joined AT&T Bell Labs (became Lucent Bell Labs in 1997), Murray Hill, New Jersey, as a Member of Technical Staff, and became the Technical Manager of RF and High Speed Circuit Design Research in 2000, where he was involved with RF integrated circuits using various technologies for wireless communications.
 In September 2001, he joined Agere Systems, a spin-off from Lucent Technologies, where he was involved with high speed CMOS circuit design for optical and backplane communications.
 In July 2003, he joined University of Florida as an Associate Professor and was promoted to Full Professor in August 2007.
 He was the Chair of Electronics Division in Electrical and Computer Engineering Department from Fall 2008 to Spring 2010.
 He served as an elected Faculty Senator in UF Faculty Senate in 2006-2009.
 He was a Visiting Professor at National Taiwan University in summer 2006, a Visiting Researcher at NTT Microsystem Integration Laboratories in summer 2010, a Visiting Chair Professor at National Sun Yat-sen University, Taiwan, in summer 2012.
-Since 2016, he has been serving as a Program Director at U.S. National Science Foundation, managing several programs involving wireless, spectrum, semiconductor, security, and machine learning.
+From October 2016 to August 2020, he served as a Program Director at U.S. National Science Foundation, managing several programs involving wireless, spectrum, semiconductor, security, and machine learning.
 His current research interests include sensors and biomedical applications of microwave and millimeter-wave technologies, wireless energy transfer and conversion, RF system-on-chip integration, and integrated antennas.
-Dr. Lin has authored or co-authored 288 technical publications in refereed journals and conference proceedings.
-He holds 19 patents and has several other patent applications.
-An updated list of his publications and patents can be found at this link on Google Scholar.
-Since joining University of Florida, he has graduated 27 PhD students.
+Dr. Lin has published 300 technical papers in refereed journals and conference proceedings, 2 books, and 9 book chapters.
+He has 22 patents awarded.
+An updated list of his publications and patents can be found on Google Scholar.
+Since joining University of Florida, he has graduated 28 Ph.D. students.